Board Certified Specialist

 1995 – present.
 Court-appointed Examiner.
 Hennepin County District Court, Mental Health Division.
 Providing examinations and court testimony for involuntary commitment of individuals with mental illness and/or chemical dependency.

-2001 – present.
-Examining Psychologist.
+2001 – 2017.
+Compensation & Pension Examination Contract Manager.
 Veterans Affairs Medical Center.
 Evaluate veterans who apply for compensation and pension benefits on the basis of posttraumatic stress disorder or other psychological disorder related to military service.

 (1) working with the Test Division in setting research/development priorities, recommending activities that will support improvements in the instruments designed to increase their utility and expand their scope;